ludlun04/IDATA2304-Project/protocol.md

 Every message contains a commandword at the start, this tells the receiver what it should do and if it should send data as a response.
 If an action requires information in addition to the commandword, the commandword will be followed by the information.

+Space is used to seperate segements of a message like commandword and NodeId

+The end of a message gets denoted with a newline character

+All Information gets Serialized to strings before being sent over the network and then parsed back in to their origional formats at the recievers end

 ### Commands supported by control-panel
 - add NodeId ActuatorId ActuatorType ActuatorState ... (actuatorId, type and state is repeated as many times as there are actuators on the node)
 - remove NodeId